Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 • Day 2 – Do the hike in the morning and visit Tōshōdai-ji in the afternoon.

 • Day 3 – Visit Hōryū-ji [Google Maps location] on your way to Osaka.
-In that case, take the train to Hōryūji Train Station (there are coin lockers for your luggage before you exit through the ticket gates).
+In that case, take the train to Hōryūji Train Station (there are coin lockers for your luggage before you exit the ticket gates).
 From the Hōryūji Train Station, it’s a 20-minute flattish walk north to the temple complex.

 Where and what to eat when visiting Nara